Timeline of the Red Sea crisis: 2024

-On 16 December, the IDF intercepted a missile launched from Yemen before it crossed into Israeli territory.
-The Houthis claimed the attacked, stating that they had successfully targeted central Israel with the Palestine 2 missile.
-A UAV launched from Yemen was also intercepted over the Mediterranean Sea by the Israeli Navy.
-Al-Masirah meanwhile stated that the U.S. and U.K.-led coalition had carried out an airstrike on the Bahis area in the Midi district and the al-Ardi complex in Sanaa.
-The US Central Command later admitted that the US military had targeted a Houthi command-and-control facility.
-The Houthis also targeted three commercial ships and destroyers of the US Navy escorting them through the Gulf of Aden with UAVs and a missile during the day, but four UAVs and the missile were shot down by the destroyers, a US Navy helicopter and a French Air Force aircraft.

 Overnight on 18 December, the Arrow defense system partially intercepted a Houthi ballistic missile before it entered Israeli airspace, the warhead however was undamaged and the shrapnel fell in Ramat Gan, with cars being damaged and a school collapsing.
-The Houthis claimed to have struck two military sites in the Tel Aviv area using hypersonic ballistic missiles.
-A suspected Houthi UAV was intercepted on the following day near the coast of Tel Aviv by the Israeli Air Force.
-The Houthis later claimed to have targeted a military site in the Tel Aviv area with a UAV.

 Shortly after the Houthi missile attack, fourteen Israeli warplanes struck areas in Yemen in two waves of airstrikes.
 The first wave saw strikes on the Hudaydah Port, the Port of Salif, and the Ras Isa oil terminal, while the second wave hit fuel depots of two power stations located near Sanaa.
 The IDF stated that its strikes targeted sites used by the Houthis for military operations and put the three ports they struck out of use, while destroying eight tugboats.
-Al-Masirah stated that the attacks killed at least nine civilians and wounded three others, while damaging an oil facility and the Hudaydah Port.

-The Houthis claimed to have carried out two successful UAV attacks on Israel in cooperation with the Islamic Resistance in Iraq on 20 December, including one against Israeli targets in southern Israel and another against a military site in central Israel.